bahramkhanlarov/Homegate.ch-scraping-and-data-analysis-with-Pandas/README.md

 In order for the gdf_gen data to be readable by the Altair library, we need to do some preprocessing as follows:

--Altair currently can only handle geojson or topjson maps -So, first we need to convert the geopandas data to appropriate data readable by altair
+- Altair currently can only handle geojson or topjson maps
+- So, first we need to convert the geopandas data to appropriate data readable by altair

 ```python
 import altair as alt